scipy-conference/scipy_proceedings/papers/aakash_prasad/sejits_scipy_2012_raw.rst

 .. image:: code_sample.png

-*figure 1.
+*Figure 1.
 User-supplied code for model verification application using BLB specializer.*

 The Specializer: A Compiler for the BLB DSEL